-Title IX Coordinator created a one-page, two-sided flyer to provide victims of sexual assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:
+The USF Title IX Coordinator created a one-page, two-sided flyer to provide victims of sexual assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:

-- 1) The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2) The confidential resources available on campus and in the community including, but not limited to, The Center for Victim Advocacy, on-campus counseling services, The Crisis Center of Tampa Bay, and The Spring of Tampa Bay. - 3) How and to who the alleged offense can be reported. - 4) Options about the involvement of law enforcement and campus authorities, including the victims' options to - a) Notify law enforcement authorities, including on- campus and local police. - b) Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; or - c) Decline to notify law enforcement authorities; or - d) Decline to notify University Title IX officials - 5) The rights of victims and our institution's responsibility for orders of protection, nocontact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - 6) Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community. - 7) Options for, and available assistance in, changing academic, living, transportation, and work situations ("supportive measures"). - 8) Students' or employees' rights and options in the event of these crimes.
+- 1) The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2) The confidential resources available on campus and in the community including, but not limited to: - a.
+On campus - i. , The Center for Victim Advocacy and Violence Prevention - ii.
+Counseling services - iii.
+Student Health Services - iv.
+The Wellness Center - b.
+Community - i.
+The Crisis Center of Tampa Bay - ii.
+The Spring of Tampa Bay. - iii.
+Suncoast Center Inc. - iv.
+Community Action Stops Abuse (CASA) - v.
+Safe Place & Rape Crisis Center (SPARCC) - vi.
+HOPE of Manatee - 3) How and to who the alleged offense can be reported. - 4) Options about the involvement of law enforcement and campus authorities, including the victims' options to - a) Notify law enforcement authorities, including on- campus and local police. - b) Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; or - c) Decline to notify law enforcement authorities; or - d) Decline to notify University Title IX officials - 5) The rights of victims and our institution's responsibility for orders of protection, nocontact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution.

+- 6) Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community. - 7) Options for, and available assistance in, changing academic, living, transportation, and work situations ("supportive measures"). - 8) Students' or employees' rights and options in the event of these crimes.